mobixsoftwarestudio/mobix-playbook/0-development-practices.md

 Technical debts are one of the most important topics around software development.
 The need to tackle and avoid debts into our code is one of the things we keep on track to improve our projects.

-We use [https://codeclimate.com/](Code Climate) to check all maintainability/code smells and test coverage report in the project and set up a moment during the Sprint cycle to check all comments regarding our code and tests.
+We use [Code Climate](https://codeclimate.com/) to check all maintainability/code smells and test coverage report in the project and set up a moment during the Sprint cycle to check all comments regarding our code and tests.
 The whole team participates on this event, getting a good and deep thoughts about the way we are coding.

 ### CI / CD flow